Buffoni/quantum-link-prediction/README.md

 # Competition submissions

-Here are what we have submitted to the leaderboard:
+Here is what we have submitted to the leaderboard:

-- Bacalhau à Brás: the simple L3 method
+- Bacalhau à Brás: the simple L3 method - score: 0.86238699914634